17+ Top Things to Do in Cozumel, Unmissable Tours + Useful Tips

 However, if scuba diving is not something you are into, or you just don’t feel like it… don’t be discouraged, there is still plenty to do, including amazing snorkeling spots, that you can explore both with boat tours or by yourself.

-On arrival to Cozumel by ferry, what you see around the port certainly does not look like the quaint local village which used to be there; instead, it would seem more like a touristic complex, built to welcome shoppers and party crowds alike.
+On arrival to Cozumel by ferry, what you see around the port certainly does not look like the quaint local village that used to be there; instead, it would seem more like a tourist complex built to welcome shoppers and party crowds alike.

-Once you take a few steps inland, you will, however, discover a more picturesque scene, with cute little bars and quirky restaurants, local-style houses, narrow streets, and lots of colorful and inspiring murals about underwater life.
+Once you take a few steps inland, you will discover a more picturesque scene, with cute little bars and quirky restaurants, local-style houses, narrow streets, and lots of colorful and inspiring murals about underwater life.

 Nevertheless, the true wonder of Cozumel is to be found on the outskirts of the town and beyond, and if you have a few extra minutes to spare, I can tell you how you can enjoy it to the fullest, and never want to leave.

-If you are not sure where to stay, check out this guide to the best All-inclusive hotels in Cozumel and my article on the best Airbnb in Cozumel and other home rentals.
+If you are unsure where to stay, check out this guide to the best All-inclusive hotels in Cozumel and my article on the best Airbnbs and other home rentals in Cozumel.

 Cozumel Aerial view - things to do in Cozumel